-This Keto Blueberry Mug Cake is a delicious keto dessert or breakfast that you can make in just 1 minute in the microwave.
+This Keto Blueberry Mug Cake is a delicious keto dessert or breakfast that you can make in just 1 minute in the microwave, with just a few low-carb ingredients.

 When you’re craving something sweet and familiar, like a blueberry muffin, but you don’t have time to mix up all the ingredients and wait for them to bake, this recipe will definitely hit the spot.